© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow in Hurn Forest, 680m south west of Bostwick Farm is a scheduled monument protected by Historic England under reference 1018755.
 View the official record →

-Bowl barrow in Hurn Forest is a Bronze Age funerary monument located approximately 680 metres south west of Bostwick Farm in Hampshire.
+Bowl barrow in Hurn Forest is a Neolithic or Early Bronze Age burial mound situated approximately 680 metres south-west of Bostwick Farm in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018755.

 Bowl barrow in Hurn Forest, 680m south west of Bostwick Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018755.